piku235/JungiThemeBundle/Resources/doc/virtual-theme-resolver.md

 interface ThemeFilterInterface
 {
     /**
-     * Filters a given theme collection by removing these themes that are not suitable' *
+     * Filters the given theme collection by removing these themes that are not suitable' *
      * @param ThemeCollection $themes  A theme collection
      * @param Request         $request A Request instance